 The full text of the College's policy and processes for complaints and grievance resolution is provided on the College Intranet.
-An appropriate outline of the policy and processes is also in the Parent and Student Handbook, student diary and the Parent Portal on the web site.
+An outline of the policy and processes is also provided in the Parent and Student Handbook, student diary and Moodle on the College website.